-Fatigue means feeling very tired and lacking energy to carry out day-to-day activities.
-For people with cancer, it is different from tiredness and does not always go away with rest or sleep.
+It is common to feel tired during and after treatment, and to lack energy for day-to-day activities.
+Fatigue for people with cancer is different from tiredness, as it may not go away with rest or sleep.
 You may lose interest in things that you usually enjoy doing or feel unable to concentrate for very long.
-Fatigue can influence how you feel about yourself and others, which may affect your close relationships.

 If fatigue is a problem, talk to your treatment team.
-Sometimes fatigue can be caused by a low red blood cell count or the side effects of drugs, and can be treated.
-While you cannot always get rid of fatigue, you can find ways to improve your energy levels.
+Sometimes fatigue can be caused by a low red blood cell count (anaemia) or the side effects of drugs, and can be treated.
+While you can’t always avoid fatigue, you can find ways to improve your energy levels.

 - Set small, manageable goals for the day, and rest before you get too tired.